 You’ll want to add in some more butter or oil for the onions.
 As soon as the onions begin to soften up, add in a few cloves of minced garlic-continue to saute for another minute or two.

 Still on the stove, add a little sugar; I use coconut sugar, along with a dash of tomato paste and apple cider vinegar.

-Stir it all together, then add 2 cups of water (or bone broth) and a ½-1 cup of red wine vinegar.
+Stir it all together, then add 2 cups of bone broth (or water) and ½ cup of red wine vinegar.